Creating a New Minipool (Validator)

 Conveniently, your Rocket Pool node is capable of hosting as many minipools as you want.
 You do not need to create a new node for each minipool.

 If you would like to make a second (or third, or fourth...) minipool for your node, all you need to do is run rocketpool node deposit again.
-Note that you may need to stake more RPL first to maintain an overall collateral level of at least 10% of your borrowed ETH before you do this.
 Also, you won't be able to reuse an old vanity address salt - you'll need to search for another unique one for each of your minipools.

 Next Steps